SQream/sqream_docs/guides/access_control.rst

 CREATE ROLE
 ^^^^^^^^^^^

-Adds a new user/role to the cluster.
+Adds a new user/role to the instance/ storage cluster.

 .. code-block:: postgres